pedrosalasrojo/LIS_2025/README.md

 ## Notes
 This material is intended for instructional purposes and includes several simplifications.
 It is **not** suitable for direct research use.
 Always read carefully the package, data and software documentation.
+Machine Learning codes used in the [GEOM database](https://github.com/pedrosalasrojo/GEOM).

 ## Contact
 Pedro Salas Rojo – [p.salas-rojo@lse.ac.uk](mailto:p.salas-rojo@lse.ac.uk)